Contents

 The Tokina 11-16mm f/2.8 is fast and sharp.
 With a large aperture, this lens is an excellent pick for astrophotography.

-One key feature of the lens is the focus clutch that controls changing between manual focus and autofocus.
+One key feature of the lens is the focus clutch that controls changing between manual mode and autofocus.
 To switch focus, the entire focus ring is either pushed forward or pulled back.

 The built-in autofocus motor is loud.
 This tends to be a big problem if you want quiet operation when shooting at an event.